China urged to end forced resettlements in Tibet

 "Tibetans have no say in the design of policies that are radically altering their way of life, and - in an already highly repressive context - no ways to challenge them."

-More than two million Tibetans had been relocated in Tibet since 2006, as have hundreds of thousands of nomadic herders in the eastern part of the Tibetan plateau such as in Qinghai province, the report said.
+More than two million Tibetans had been relocated in Tibet since 2006, as well as hundreds of thousands of nomadic herders in the eastern part of the Tibetan plateau such as in Qinghai province, the report said.

-The program's aim, it added, was to help economically, but also to combat separatist sentiment "and is designed to strengthen political control over the Tibetan rural population".
+The aim of the programme, it added, was in part to help economically, but also to combat separatist sentiment "and is designed to strengthen political control over the Tibetan rural population".

 Phone calls to the Tibet autonomous region government office seeking comment were not answered.